isomerpages/moe-guangyangsec/index.md

 ---
 layout: homepage
-title: Isomer Site
+title: Guangyang Secondary School
-description: Brief site description here
+description: A Ministry of Education School
 image: /images/isomer-logo.svg
 permalink: /
 notification: Here's a notification bar you can use!